Latest Update- August 30, 2024

 Transcription by Azizi Powell from the sound file given above.
 Additions & corrections are welcome.

 Another transcription of this song [or a different version of this song?] can be found at http://www.donegone.net/?p=141.
-If this is the samee rendition of "Jonestown Blues", I disagree with portions of that transcription.
+If this is the same rendition of "Jonestown Blues", I disagree with portions of that transcription.
 For instance, that transcription gives the last line of the first verse as "Those Jonestown browns, boy, make you turn your damper down."

 Here's an explanation of "turn your damper down" from